In the table layout, the status of the tables is shown with different colors:

 This feature can be used when customers are moving to another table.

-Upon changing the bill will be transferred to another table.
+Upon changing the bill, it will be transferred to another table.

-To use this feature, firstly, tap on the occupied table and click Change Table, then select the table that the customers wish to move to.
+To use this feature, first, tap on the occupied table and click Change Table, then select the table that the customers wish to move to.